Is tapioca fiber keto or does it spike blood sugar levels?

 Both forms of tapioca fiber are currently listed in the nutrition facts panel as "fiber" however it is likely that in time, one of the forms will shift from being called a "fiber" to simply being a carbohydrate (not necessarily a sugar, but also not necessarily a fiber).
 This we will find out as the year goes on.

-Both types of tapioca fiber are classified as prebiotics - and we here at Uplift Food believe there are benefits to both types (which is exactly why we included them both in the new Gut Happy Cookies which are being released in late 2019!).
+Both types of tapioca fiber are classified as prebiotics - and we here at Uplift Food believe there are benefits to both types, albeit being quite different.

 One type of tapioca fiber is in the form of a soluble prebiotic fiber called isomolto-oligo-saccharides (sometimes written in short hand as IMO), this is the type of prebiotic fiber that you can need up at around 30g to have a prebiotic benefit.

 This type of soluble fiber is actually partially digested, and as a result, it doesnt always act in full the way you may expect a dietary fiber to behave, in everybody; And as a result of it being partially digested, it actually also means it is slightly more easily tolerated, which is why some products which may seem to be very high in fiber, may still not cause you to have such an upset stomach.